davmac314/tosaithe/README.md

 Note that when chaining to an EFI program (when `type = chain`) the command line should include the program name as first argument.
 Paths are on the boot partition (or rather, the partition that Tosaithe itself is run from).
+The `linux-chain` type is intended to allow support for loading an initial ramdisk (initrd) but that hasn't been implemented (so `linux-chain` and `chain` are the same thing for now).

 ## Using Tosaithe